NewsLocal NewsGrand Rapids

 and last updated

-GRAND RAPIDS, Mich. — The father and son criminally charged for their roles in a property fight with their neighbors returned to Kent County Court on Monday.
+GRAND RAPIDS, Mich. — The father and son criminally charged in a property fight with their neighbors returned to Kent County Court on Monday.

 In 17th Circuit Court, Majer Davenport, 19, pleaded guilty to two counts of assault with a dangerous weapon and one count of resisting arrest.
 His father, Suriya Davenport, had his trial postponed.
 Similarly, Suriya is charged with two counts of assault and one count of resisting arrest.